 Congenital Pulmonary Airway Malformation

-Cystic masses, or defects, that form in the lung tissue of a baby during pregnancy.
-This mass is usually located in one lung, preventing it from growing normally.
-CPAM may also cause the heart to shift to the opposite side of the chest or push downward on a baby’s diaphragm.
+A CPAM (formerly referred to as a CCAM or Congenital Cystic Adenomatoid Malformation) is a cystic mass which forms in the lung tissue of a baby in the womb.
+This mass is usually located in one lung, preventing the lung from growing normally.
+A CPAM may also cause the heart to shift to the opposite side of the chest or push downward on a baby’s diaphragm.

 At SSM Health Cardinal Glennon St. Louis Fetal Care Institute, our team treats the whole condition, both monitoring your baby’s lungs and heart, and providing a comprehensive medical solution.

-If your baby has been diagnosed with CPAM, you can rely on our dedicated, multidisciplinary team of providers to care for your child’s every need.
-We coordinate and provide immediate care in our NICU (Neonatal Intensive Care Unit) as well as long-term follow-up care as your child’s lungs continue to develop.
+If your baby has been diagnosed with a CPAM, you can rely on our dedicated, multidisciplinary team of providers to care for your child’s every need.
+We coordinate and provide prenatal care and monitoring, immediate care after delivery in our NICU (Neonatal Intensive Care Unit) as well as long-term follow-up care with our experienced pediatric surgeons as your child’s lungs continue to develop.

 How is CPAM Diagnosed?